MSc Earthquake Engineering and Infrastructure ResilienceFind a programme

 Bristol graduates are highly sought after by top employers.
-You could find yourself working for engineering design and construction firms, in the UK or worldwide, that operate in earthquake-prone regions such as south Europe, USA, Asia, the Middle East, New Zealand and Latin America.
+You could find yourself working for engineering design and construction firms, in the UK or worldwide, that operate in earthquake-prone regions such as south Europe, the US, Asia, the Middle East, New Zealand and Latin America.
 Alternatively, you could go on to work for a government body responsible for civil protection, finance and decision making.
-Graduates may also decide to pursue academia and further study of this exciting field.
+Graduates may also decide to pursue academia and further study in this exciting field.

-Whatever you choose, you will develop a range of transferable skills, such as problem solving, critical thinking and teamworking, as well as having number of professional contacts to draw on.
+Whatever you choose, you will develop a range of transferable skills, such as problem solving, critical thinking and teamwork, as well as having a number of professional contacts to draw on.

 REF 2014 results

 - 38% of research is world-leading (4 star)

 - 55% of research is internationally excellent (3 star)

 - 6% of research is recognised internationally (2 star)